Close Menu

 The business looks to be getting ahead of a law that will go into effect in the state of California the following year.

-According to a notification that was discovered by Newtechmania, Steam appears to have begun showing a notice in its shopping cart that states that transactions made on its marketplace are just for a license and not a game.
+According to a notification that was discovered by Engadget, Steam appears to have begun showing a notice in its shopping cart that states that transactions made on its marketplace are just for a license and not a game.
 It seems as though the corporation is making an effort to stay ahead of a new regulation that will be implemented in California the following year.
 This law will require businesses to acknowledge that customers do not genuinely own digital property.

 A notification appears in the bottom right corner of the screen when you open your shopping cart with items already inside.
 The notification reads, “A purchase of a digital product grants a license for the product on Steam.”
 Since this is the first time that our editors have come across a notice of this nature (and considering how frequently we use Steam), it will look to be rather recent.